-This course aims to prepare students for a career in the Travel & Tourism industry and give an opportunity to develop transferable and higher order skills.
-The program of study is designed to introduce the theory behind tourism as a business specialism and to prepare for further study in higher education.
-Alongside this, students gain the practical project management skills associated with the research of four chosen project topics.
+Students will benefit form a genuine interest in the travel This course aims to prepare students for a career in the Travel & Tourism industry and give an opportunity to develop business, news and current affairs, especially events that transferable and higher order skills.
+The program of study relate to the tourism industry.
+An interest in geography is also is designed to introduce the theory behind tourism as a very useful.
+This course is very dependant on the business specialism and to prepare for further study in higher students' own self directed study and the creation of education.
+Alongside this, students gain the practical project coursework portfolio units.
+This course calls for students to management skills associated with the research of four be very self-disciplined.
+The presentations that are given also require students to be prepared to develop their ability chosen project topics. to write clearly and express ideas one to one and in larger groups.
+As such, the ability to work well in private study and COURSE CONTENT as a member of a team is a very big advantage.